dvdbisong/kubeflow-for-poets/4_kubernetes.md

 |`kubectl delete pod [POD_NAME]`| delete the pod with `[POD_NAME]`.

-## Deploying Kubernetes on local machine with Minikube Using `kubectl`
+## Deploying Kubernetes on a local machine with Minikube Using `kubectl`

 ```bash
 # create local kubernetes cluster